Home | Portfolio | Terms and Conditions | E-mail me | LinkedIn

 from numpy import log dataset = log(dataset)

 While the time series remains volatile, the size of the deviations have decreased slightly when expressed in logarithmic format:

-Moreover, the coefficient of variation has decreased significantly to 0.0319, implying that the variability of the trend in relation to the mean is significantly lower than previously.
+The coefficient of variation (standard deviation/mean) has decreased to 0.031 from a prior 0.232, implying that the variability of the trend in relation to the mean is significantly lower than previously.

-Again, ACF and PACF plots are generated on the logarithmic data, and a Dickey-Fuller test is conducted once again.
+ACF and PACF plots are generated on the logarithmic data, and a Dickey-Fuller test is conducted.

 Partial Autocorrelation Plot

-The p-value for the Dickey-Fuller test has decreased to 0.0576.
+The p-value for the Dickey-Fuller test is 0.0576.
 While this technically does not enter the 5% level of significance threshold necessary to reject the null hypothesis, the logarithmic time series has shown lower volatility based on the CV metric, and therefore this time series is used for forecasting purposes with LSTM.